 Together with her husband Robert, she set out to create a nurturing learning environment where students were encouraged to explore their world creatively, socially and intellectually.
 Ruth believed that if you instilled children with self confidence and curiosity they would become lifelong learners.

 For more than 23 years, the Hollywood Schoolhouse served the area as a warm and loving preschool.
 In 1970, Ruth passed the school onto her daughter Debbie Wehbe who carried on her mother’s traditions and educational philosophy.
 Together with her husband Ferris, she expanded the school in the coming decades to meet the community’s evolving academic and social-emotional needs.

 In 1984, the Elementary Division was established, followed by campus improvements including a swimming pool, and expanded classroom and administrative facilities.
 This expansion laid the foundation for Hollywood Schoolhouse’s beloved art, technology, science, performing, and athletic programs.

-In 2002, the Hollywood Schoolhouse was granted nonprofit 501(c)(3) status and became an independent school.
-Today, Hollywood Schoolhouse serves the families of 300 children.
+In 2002, Hollywood Schoolhouse was granted nonprofit 501(c)(3) status under Debbie’s leadership and became an independent school.
+Today, Hollywood Schoolhouse serves the families of more than 300 children.

-Hollywood Schoolhouse has always enjoyed a close relationship with its immediate neighborhood.
+Hollywood Schoolhouse was founded as a community school and has always enjoyed a close relationship with its immediate neighborhood.
 Through its participation in Big Sunday, PALS, ongoing neighborhood clean-ups, and much more, the Schoolhouse has enjoyed its role in the recent renaissance of Hollywood.